planetfederal/gxp/src/doc/tutorial/basic/dissect.rst

      :align: center
      :width: 1000px

-Next we will look at useful :ref:`resources <gxp.basics.resources>` for gxp.
+Next we will look at useful :ref:`resources <sdk.basics.resources>` for gxp.